raspberrypilearning/interactive-animation/en/step_7.md

 --- task ---

-Now you can alter where the sprite comes in layers to improve how it sits 3-dimensionally within the scene.
+Now you can alter the size or where the sprite is layered to improve how it works 3-dimensionally with the other sprites as well as within the scene.

 --- collapse ---
 ---